NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Is "airborne" two frames earlier
 - 8B(B) removed
 - 8B(A) added as 5A
+- 5X
-- 5X starts moving two frames sooner in super freeze
+  - Starts moving two frames sooner in super freeze
+  - Has two less super freeze frames to allow Kank to properly just frame super like everyone else (TODO: Does this cancel out the above?)
 - RZA added by changing the animation to Kabuto's RA animation with RZAZA/ZRAA follow up

 There are also some Karasu specific changes: